 Colonel (Retired) Steve Banach

-Steve Banach has over 30 years of leadership and strategy development experience.
+Steve Banach has over 35 years of leadership and strategy development experience.
 He served with distinction in the United States Army from 1983 to 2010.
-Since then, he has provided executive consulting services to a diverse range of clients at a number of prestigious institutions.
+Since then, he has provided executive design thinking consulting services to a diverse range of clients at a number of prestigious institutions.
 In his consulting services, Steve designs strategies for clients and counsels decision-makers on executive leadership development and change management.
 His Virtual War publications, blogs and podcast, have also drawn significant interest across the world.
-His recent speaking engagements include programs at the Massachusetts Institute of Technology (MIT), the JFK School of Government at Harvard University, the Fletcher School and Institute for Global Leadership at Tufts University, Wheaton College, the University of Iowa, the McCormick Foundation, the Greenleaf Global Servant Leadership Convention, the West Point Military Academy Systems Engineering Department, the United States Special Operations Command – Joint Special Operations University (JSOU); the United States Central Command, and the Canadian Forces College.
-He was also an invited guest speaker at the 2016 Virginia State Legislative Leader’s Summit.
+His recent speaking engagements include programs at the Massachusetts Institute of Technology (MIT), the JFK School of Government at Harvard University, the Fletcher School and Institute for Global Leadership at Tufts University, Georgetown University, Wheaton College, the University of Iowa, the McCormick Foundation, the Greenleaf Global Servant Leadership Convention, the West Point Military Academy Systems Engineering Department, the United States Special Operations Command – Joint Special Operations University (JSOU); the United States Central Command, and the Canadian Forces College.
+He was also an invited guest speaker at the Virginia State Legislative Leader’s Summit.

 He was an Army War College Fellow and served as the equivalent of Dean at the U.S. Army’s prestigious School of Advanced Military Studies (SAMS).
 While at SAMS he led the development of the Army Design Methodology doctrine which is a new innovative strategy development model.
 He earned a Master’s Degree from the U.S. Army’s Command & General Staff College and currently serves as a member of the U.S. Army Military Academy’s Department of Systems Engineering Board of Advisors at West Point.
 He also holds a certificate in Leadership in Crisis: Preparation and Performance from the JFK School of Government at Harvard University.
 He is a former University of Iowa wrestler who qualified for the 1984 Final Olympic Trials and is a member of the New York State Wrestling Hall of Fame.

 2010 – School of Advanced Military Studies Design Student Text Edition II, with Dr. Alex Ryan 05/2010.